-- The entry lock that allows people to enter: a separate chamber with two hatches, one to the outside and one to the main chamber, which can be independently pressurized to allow patients to enter or exit the main chamber while it is still pressurized.
+- The entry lock that allows people to enter: is a separate chamber with two hatches, one to the outside and one to the main room, which can be independently pressurized to allow patients to enter or exit the main chamber while it is still pressurized.

-- A low volume medical or service airbag for medicines, instruments and food.
-Transparent ports or closed-circuit television that allow technicians and medical personnel outside the chamber to monitor the patient inside the chamber.
+- A low-volume medical or service airbag for medicines, instruments, and food.
+Transparent ports or closed-circuit television allow technicians and medical personnel outside the chamber to monitor the patient inside the room.

 - An intercom system that allows two-way communication.
-An optional carbon dioxide scrubber, which consists of a fan that passes the gas into the chamber through a soda lime container.
+An optional carbon dioxide scrubber consists of a fan that passes the gas into the chamber through a soda-lime container.

-- A control panel outside the chamber to open and close the valves that control the flow of air to and from the chamber, and regulate oxygen to the hoods or masks.
+- A control panel outside the chamber to open and close the valves that control airflow to and from the room and regulate oxygen to the hoods or masks.
 An overpressure relief valve.

 - A built-in breathing system (bibs) to supply and extract the treatment gas.
 A fire extinguishing system.

-Flexible single-seater cameras are available ranging from flexible aramid fiber reinforced collapsible cameras that can be disassembled for transport by truck or sport utility vehicle.
+Flexible single-seater cameras range from elastic aramid fiber reinforced collapsible cameras that can be disassembled for transport by truck or sport utility vehicle.

-With a maximum working pressure of 2 bar above room temperature complete with built-in breathing system that allows oxygen for full treatment schedules to air-inflated “soft” portable chambers.
+Maximum working pressure of 2 bar above room temperature is complete with a built-in breathing system that allows oxygen for full treatment schedules to air-inflated “soft” portable chambers.

 They can operate at a pressure between 0.3 and 0.5 bar (4.4 and 7.3 psi) above atmospheric pressure without supplemental oxygen and longitudinal zip closure.

-In the larger multiplace chambers, patients inside the chamber breathe through “oxygen hoods” (soft, flexible, transparent plastic hoods with a closure around the neck similar to a spacesuit helmet).
+In the larger multiplace chambers, patients inside the room breathe through “oxygen hoods” (soft, flexible, transparent plastic hoods with closure around the neck similar to a spacesuit helmet).

 Or tight-fitting oxygen masks that deliver pure oxygen and can be designed to draw exhaled gas directly from the chamber.

-During treatment, patients breathe 100% oxygen most of the time to maximize the effectiveness of their treatment, but have periodic ‘air breaks’ during which they breathe chamber air (21% oxygen) to reduce risk oxygen toxicity.
+During treatment, patients breathe 100% oxygen most of the time to maximize the effectiveness of their treatment but have periodic ‘air breaks’ during which they breathe chamber air (21% oxygen) to reduce the risk of oxygen toxicity.

-Exhaled treatment gas must be removed from the chamber to avoid oxygen build-up, which could present a fire hazard.
+Exhaled treatment gas must be removed from the chamber to avoid oxygen build-up, presenting a fire hazard.

 Attendees can also breathe oxygen a few times to reduce the risk of decompression sickness when they leave the chamber.